DDM-Lab/janus/README.md

 ### PHP

-Version 7.4.3 of PHP is installed on Janus, using fast-cgi through the lighttpd web server.
+Version 8.1 of PHP is installed on Janus.
-Updating from this version may prove problematic as it appears PHP version 8 and later include several incompatible changes which may break old PHP applications.
-However, at some point we may need to upgrade it.
-We’ll deal with those problems when we must, but not yet.

 To access PHP simply put your PHP files in `/var/www/html` or (usually better) a subdirectory thereof, and ensure they have the extension `.php`, and access them in usual way from a web browser through port 80.